 The Alay Traverse

 The Alay Traverse is a long distance thru hiking/trekking route in the Alay Mountain Range of southern Kyrgyzstan.
 There are two main route options, depending on what time of the year you begin your hike: an early season low route (from early June), and a high route with passes that are clear of snow by late July to early August.
-The low route is about 350km and the high route under development will be significantly longer, with the choice to easily access certain sections for a shorter hike.
+The low route is about 350km and the high route under development will be about 600km, with the choice to easily make shortcuts or access certain sections for a shorter hike.

 Download GPS track and waypoints: